korentzari/sedunlocksrv-pba/README.md

 - Not limited to us_english keyboard mapping
 - Reboot button to boot from the unlocked drive
 - BIOS and UEFI support
-- Possible Add Entry on UEFI if remove when boot on sedunlocksrv-pba with sed status mbrdone is false ( work only on ssh and console no https)
+- ReAdd Entry on UEFI when BIOS/UEFI removes entry no longer valid.

 ## SED benefits
 - Encrypt your (boot) drive, even when the OS doesn't (fully) support encryption